A Characterisation of Smooth Maps into a Homogeneous Space: Introduction

 \subsection{Smooth maps into a Lie group}

 Fix a Lie group $G$ and let ${\mathfrak g}$ denote its Lie algebra.
-A {\df Maurer-Cartan form} on a smooth manifold $\Sigma $ is a ${\mathfrak g}$-valued one-form $\omega $ satisfying the Maurer-Cartan equations,
+A {\it Maurer--Cartan form} on a smooth mani\-fold~$\Sigma $ is a ${\mathfrak g}$-valued one-form $\omega $ satisfying the Maurer--Cartan equations,

 where the $\omega_k$ are components of $\omega$ with respect to some basis of ${\mathfrak g} $, and $c_k^{ij}$ the corresponding structure constants.
-We have written the Maurer-Cartan equations as they are most commonly recognized, although this is not best representation from the present point of view, as we shall see.
+We have written the Maurer--Cartan equations as they are most commonly recognized, although this is not best representation from the present point of view, as we shall~see.